x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

 ### The sender is external and their source IP address is on Microsoft's blocklist

-In this case, the NDR the sender receives would include information in the **Diagnostics for administrators** section similar to this:
+In this case, the NDR the sender receives would include information in the **Diagnostics for administrators** section similar to the following information:

    `5.7.1 Service unavailable; Client host [xxx.xxx.xxx.xxx] blocked using Blocklist 1; To request removal from this list please forward this message to delist@messaging.microsoft.com`